apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/STREAM LOAD.md

 * LoadTimeMs: Time spent on this load

+* BeginTxnTimeMs: The time cost for RPC to Fe to begin a transaction, Unit milliseconds.

+* StreamLoadPutTimeMs: The time cost for RPC to Fe to get a stream load plan, Unit milliseconds.

+* ReadDataTimeMs: Read data time, Unit milliseconds.

+* WriteDataTimeMs: Write data time, Unit milliseconds.

+* CommitAndPublishTimeMs: The time cost for RPC to Fe to commit and publish a transaction, Unit milliseconds.

 * ErrorURL: The specific content of the filtered data, only the first 1000 items are retained

 ERRORS